AgentEnder/encapsulated-dotnet-repo/README.md

 | .NET Time (API)      | 89773.4468           | 1m 29.773s           |
 | Nx Time (ALL)        | 19773.0107           | 19.773s              |
 | .NET Time (ALL)      | 86934.3048           | 1m 26.934s           |

-## Caveats

-Until Nx 15.8.0, Encapsulated Nx is in beta.
-The above benchmark numbers have patched `matchesCurrentNxInstall` in `.nx/nxw.js` to be `return true`.
-There is a bug in 15.8.0-beta.0 which causes installation to run each time, which leads to inaccurate benchmark results.
-This caveat will be removed after Nx has been updated for this.